 This layer includes the physical entities of the production system, such as machines, products, and human operators.

-This middle layer encompasses control agents, which mirror and reproduce the behavior of the single physical objects.
-This control layer includes both the multi-agent system and shop floor control and execution systems.
-The main features of the control layer include agents collecting inputs from physical entities and using them to interact with other agents, among physical objects being reproduced by the multi-agent system.
+The main features of the control layer include agents collecting inputs from physical entities and using them to interact with other agents and with physical objects reproduced by the multi-agent system.

-This control architecture critically affects the human role in the manufacturing process, enabling new ways of interactions among the human-machine cells.
+This control architecture critically affects the human role in the manufacturing process, enabling new ways of interaction among the human-machine cells.
 In addition to human-to-machine and human-to-human interactions, a new kind of interaction–machine-to-machine–is introduced, which can significantly impact the efficiency and effectiveness of the manufacturing process.

 Human-in-the-loop manufacturing is a complex process that requires careful consideration of both human and technological factors.
 Here are some best practices to ensure the successful implementation of human-in-the-loop manufacturing: